dium6i/useful_scripts/README.md

 # useful_scripts
-To store some scripts useful in model training and model inference.
+To store some scripts useful in/before model training and model inference.